Anodising

 Bath Sizes

-The size of the bath determines the maximum product dimensions.
+The bath size determines the maximum product dimensions.
+Alucol has anodizing baths for the following maximum dimensions: